htsuk-ltd/PoolPi/pages/solar.md

 Take a lenth of garden hose, form it into a coil, put it in the sun and push some water through it.

 I started off with a length of approx 50m of 1/2 inch standard garden hose wound into a loose spiral.
-To secure the coil so that it would not uncoil I used some metal strapping and fastened the host to it with some wire.
+To secure the coil so that it would not uncoil I used some metal strapping and fastened the hose to it with wire.
 This allows you to keep the coil flat and consistent and means you can move it around with some care.

 <img src="/PoolPi/images/coil.jpg" width="200" />